Quality Brake Repair & Maintenance Services in Tualatin, OR

 BRAKE ROTOR REPLACEMENT.
 Now, if the grooves are too deep or if the rotor has already been resurfaced before, there may not be enough material to resurface and still have a rotor that’s thick enough to safely stop the vehicle.
 In that case, the rotor will have to be replaced.

-Something that’s often overlooked on routine vehicle maintenance is the brake fluid.
-Your vehicle’s manufacture has a recommended schedule for evacuating the old brake fluid, cleaning the system and refilling it with fresh brake fluid.
+Something that’s often overlooked in routine vehicle maintenance is the brake fluid.
+Your vehicle’s manufacture has a recommended schedule for evacuating the old brake fluid, cleaning the system, and refilling it with fresh brake fluid.
 This is really important to brake performance.

 So here’s the bottom line: if you suspect, inspect.
 If you notice any of these warning signs, have your brakes inspected at J.C.
 Motors in Tualatin.
 Your service adviser can help you understand the brake repair service that’s right for you.
-Our auto repair shop proudly serve customers in Tualatin, Tigard, Lake Oswego, Beaverton, Sherwood, Wilsonville, West Linn, and the surrounding areas.
+Our auto repair shop proudly serves customers in Tualatin, Tigard, Lake Oswego, Beaverton, Sherwood, Wilsonville, West Linn, and the surrounding areas.
 Contact us today to schedule your brake service inspection or give us a call at (503) 692-2817.